 Stories from an Adoptee I started my blog in October 2015.
 I want to create more awareness about adoption.
 I would like to give people the full impression about being adopted.
 Not only negative effects but also the positive ones.
 Adoption is for me a way of living.
 It made me for who I am.
 My adoption gave me a second life but gives me also a lot of pain.
 Therefore these stories are about lost, loss, love and friendship.
 These themes are universal and I hope other people can relate to my stories too.
 I am a very creative person and therefore it's an artistic blog I love to paint and write so a lot of items are made by me.
 If I see something else very inspiring I also put it on my blog.
 My blog tells stories about how I deal with adoption and how it inspires me in life.
 Love, the Happy Panda!

 Transracial Eyes "A resource for those exploring the ideas of transracial and/or international adoption, whose primary raison d’etre is to provide a platform for adoptees to speak without censorship.
 We therefore make no apologies for what we think and feel here, nor do we serve anyone but adoptees."

-We Are Not China Dolls A Blog for Asian Adoptees.
+We are Asian Adoptees A Blog for Asian Adoptees.
 "Clearing ignorance and confronting racism, as well as transnationalism: Our purpose is to provide a place for adoptees and people to ask questions concerning adoption in Asia."